adrian-ozuna/Productio/readme.md

 # Note taking and todo list web app written in flask.

-This is a simple website allows users to create, modify and delete notes and tasks.
+This is a simple website that allows users to create, modify and delete notes and tasks.

 ## Requirements: